Separating measurable recurrence from strong recurrence via rigidity sequences: Introduction

-A \emph{measure preserving system} is a triple $(X,\mu,T)$ where $(X,\mu)$ is a probability measure space and $T:X\to X$ is an invertible $\mu$-measure preserving transformation, meaning $\mu(T^{-1}D)=\mu(D)$ for every measurable $D\subseteq X$.
-See any of \cite{CFS, EinsiedlerWard, Fbook, Glasner, Petersen, Walters} for standard definitions regarding measure preserving systems.
-Given a set $D\subseteq X$ and a constant $c\geq 0$, we consider the set
+If $G$ is a countable abelian group, a \emph{probability measure preserving $G$-system} (or simply, ``$G$-system'') is a triple $(X,\mu,T)$ where $(X,\mu)$ is a probability measure space and $T$ is an action of $G$ on $X$ by measure preserving transformations, meaning $\mu(T^{g}D)=\mu(D)$ for every measurable $D\subseteq X$ and all $g\in G$.